harun27/radar_sim/README.md

 # Kanban Plan
 ## Todo
-- Refine the FMCW signal theory
 - Implement CFAR (Constant False Alarm Rate) rather than a fixed threshold
+- Make use of the velocities
+- Use a NN for tracking
 - Train an NN to have an adaptive threshold
-- Use a NN for tracking
 - Optimize the maximum finding algorithm
+- Implement random Clutter[^cambridge_tracking]
+- Clutter measurement density estimation[^cambridge_tracking]
-- Implement Gauss-Newton Algorithm to reduce the errors or WLLS (Weightes Linear Least Squares)
+- Implement Gauss-Newton Algorithm to reduce the errors or WLLS (Weighted Linear Least Squares)
 - Tackle NLOS (Non-Line-Of-Sight) issues (there is a paper doing this with NN)
-- Use RSS?
-- Use velocity too?
-Do we have a simple LFMCW radar or something more advanced like CW-LFMCW?
-Do we have different modulation techniques?
+- Make use of RSS
 - TBD (Track before detect) instead of DBT (Detect before track)?
+- Plot Errors for Tracks
+- Work on the IMM-Estimator
+    - Extend IMM-Estimator for KF to have a CA model
+    - Optimize the Matrices and initializations
+    - Use the PF or UKF

 ## Doing
+- Refine the FMCW signal theory
-- Tracking:
+    - Distance-dependent amplitude
-    - Filtering: Smooth out the targets.
-Make predictions to have uncertainties about tracks
-    - Data Association: Associate targets to tracks.
-Also initiate or delete tracks
-- Plot Errors for Tracks
+    - Angle-dependent RCS (Radar Cross Section)

 ## Done
 - Simulation of movement